INTERNATIONAL COPYRIGHT, U.S. & FOREIGN COMMERCIAL SERVICE AND U.S. DEPARTMENT OF STATE, 2013 ALL RIGHTS RESERVED OUTSIDE OF THE UNITED STATES.

 - Proximity to the Costa Rican market is also a major advantage for U.S. exporters who wish to visit or communicate with potential customers.
 The proximity facilitates close contacts and strong relationships with clients, both before and after the sale.
 The same holds true for agents and distributors, who typically represent U.S. exporters in the national market.

 - With Costa Rica’s accession to the CAFTA-DR Free Trade Agreement, it is important to remember that the free trade regime is region-wide, i.e., for the countries of Honduras, Guatemala, Nicaragua, El Salvador, and the Dominican Republic, as well as for the United States and Costa Rica.
 This presents the opportunity to consider these markets from a regional perspective and to design a regional marketing approach, given the lowered barriers and relative proximity, particularly for those signatories in Central America.
-In 2011, U.S. exports to the CAFTA-DR countries were up an estimated 26 percent from 2010 to $30.3 billion, making the region the 12th largest U.S. export market worldwide and the third largest in Latin America, following Mexico and Brazil.
+U.S exports to the CAFTA-DR countries in 2012 were $30.2 billion, unchanged over 2011, but 79% higher than the level in 2005, the year before the Agreement first entered into force.
+In 2012, the CAFTA-DR region represented the 14th largest U.S. export market worldwide and the 3rd largest in Latin America behind Mexico and Brazil.

 - The U.S. Commercial Service Costa Rica advises U.S. companies to consult with local market research companies and law firms to conduct the necessary due diligence before entering into contracts with local firms.
 These partners can be instrumental in helping to penetrate and expand the market for a company’s exports.